-This asymptotic gain shows that the asymptotic performance gain increases as the codeword length.
+This asymptotic ratio for perfect codes shows that the performance gain increases with the codeword length $n$.

-\begin{rem}[Redesign of Reliability Value] According to the asymptotic analysis above, in order to maximize the performance gain of the TW-1bSF protocol over the TW-SDF protocol, two conditions are desired, which are: (1) $\mathcal{L}/4hE<h$ such that $\dot{q}_{\cc}\sim1$; (2) $p_{r2}\leq p_{1r}$ or $p_{r2}\leq p_{2r}$ such that the rate of error events at Case II dominates over the rate of error events at Case I. Condition (2) can be easily satisfied since $p_{r2}=p_{2r}$ when $E_r = E$.
-As for Condition (1), the original design, $\mathcal{L}\sim\min(h_{1}^{2}E,h_{2}^{2}E)$, has no guarantee on the validness of the condition.
+\begin{rem}[\emph{Redesign of the Reliability Value}] From the asymptotic analysis above, in order to maximize the performance gain of the TW-1bSF protocol over the TW-SDF protocol, two conditions need to be met: (1) $\mathcal{L}/4hE<h$ in order for $\dot{q}_{\cc}\sim1$; (2) $p_{r2}\leq p_{1r}$ or $p_{r2}\leq p_{2r}$ so that the rate of error events in Case II dominates over the rate of error events in Case I. Condition (2) can be easily satisfied, since $p_{r2}=p_{2r}$ when $E_r = E$.
+Regarding Condition (1), the original choice for $\mathcal{L}\sim\min(h_{1}^{2}E,h_{2}^{2}E)$ provides no guarantee on whether the condition is met.
 For instance, the condition is violated if $h=1$, $h_{1}=h_{2}=2$.
-In order to satisfy the condition, the reliability can be redesigned as The superiority of this design will be illustratively verified in the following section.
-On the other hand, the design of $\mathcal{L}^-$ is not as critical as $\mathcal{L}$ since the asymptotic performance is irrelevant to $\mathcal{L}^-$. \end{rem}
+In order to satisfy the condition, the reliability value can be chosen as The superiority of this design choice will be illustratively verified in Section~VI through simulations.
+On the other hand, the design of $\mathcal{L}^-$ is not as critical as $\mathcal{L}$ since the choice of $\mathcal{L}^-$ does not influence the asymptotic performance. \end{rem}